top of page

 Map the Stakeholders

 As with any journey, in order to reach your destination, you need an accurate map of the landscape.
 In any kind of community—including organizations—people are the landscape.
-"Stakeholder Mapping" is when you identify all the people who have a “stake” in the outcome of your project idea, then you categorize them according to how they behave and interact with each other.
+"Stakeholder mapping" is when you identify all the people who have a “stake” in the outcome of your project idea, then you categorize them according to how they behave and interact with each other.

 Mapping the various groups in their communities (referred to as “demographics”) gives social organizers a great deal of insight into what people care about, who they’re talking to, and how these complex networks of relationships influence people’s decisions and actions.
 Having this level of insight at work gives you a much deeper understanding of how your organization really works.
 And this knowledge makes it easier for you to focus your energy on the right people at the right time.
 This is where the ground game comes in.